openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 Gateway discovery is only available for Homegear, you need at least 0.6.x for gateway discovery.
 For all other gateways you have to manually add a bridge in a things file.
 Device discovery is supported for all gateways.

 The binding has a gateway type autodetection, but sometimes a gateway does not clearly notify the type.
-If you are using a LXCCU for example, you have to manually set the gateway type in the bride configuration to CCU.
+If you are using a YAHM for example, you have to manually set the gateway type in the bride configuration to CCU.

 If autodetection can not identify the gateway, the binding uses the default gateway implementation.
 The difference is, that variables, scripts and device names are not supported, everything else is the same.